Project overview

 How is the erosion being addressed?

-Our Coastal Management Program, or CMP, which is currently with the Minister of Environment for certification, outlines a long-term solution for managing coastal erosion.
-Once it’s certified, we’ll be able to undertake assessments to determine if permanent coastal protection measures can be delivered, as outlined in the CMP for the Shoal Bay foreshore.
+Our Coastal Management Program includes actions to undertake assessments to determine if permanent coastal protection measures can be delivered, as outlined in the CMP for the Shoal Bay foreshore.

 Project Manager